Skar0/starter-academic/content/publication/pub1/index.md

 #  caption: 'Image credit: [**Unsplash**](https://unsplash.com/photos/pLCdAaMFLTE)'
 #  focal_point: ""
 #  preview_only: false

-# Associated Projects (optional).
-#   Associate this publication with one or more of your projects.
-#   Simply enter your project's folder or file name without extension.
-#   E.g. `internal-project` references `content/project/internal-project/index.md`.
-#   Otherwise, set `projects: []`.
-# projects:
-# - example

 # Slides (optional).
 #   Associate this publication with Markdown slides.